- Villa Vespa

 Like on a journey, you must enjoy the ride itself, not only the desination.
 In my opinion, it's enjoyed most with a clear goal in mind, but no strict planning on the way.
 It can only succeed if you are able to cope with many unforeseen situations and keep on going through the unknown.

-My own journey as an entrepreneurship started in 2005 when, after being employed for 50 weeks after graduating, I decided to quit.
+My own journey as an entrepreneur started in 2005 when, after being employed for 50 weeks after graduating, I decided to quit.
 I had not planned my next move and had no connection whatsoever with start-ups or other entrepreneurs.
-I remember having about € 3000 on my bank account, rent to pay and no source of income.
+I remember having that moment about € 3000 on my bank account, rent to pay and no source of income.

 If anything, I should have explored entrepreneurship much more at school or university.
 I find it a shame that in my school time it was never presented as a career path.
 My whole education prepared me for a lifetime of being an employee.